 Given the Republicans and Democrats agree on a second stimulus package in principle (if on little else!), there is still good reason to hope for a compromise.

-Who’s eligible and for how much?
+Who will be eligible for the (possible) second stimulus check and for how much?

 When and how will I get my money?

 Like the first stimulus payment, you’ll either receive the second payment by check or by direct deposit, depending on what information the IRS has on file for you.
 If the IRS doesn’t have your direct deposit information, you may want to update it: payments via direct deposit will typically be made more quickly—plus, you don’t have to worry about your check getting lost in the mail.

 Because the COVID-19 relief money is only available via check and bank transfer, you’ll need to have a bank account to access it.
 If you don’t already have one, now’s the perfect time to open a new account.
 The easiest, fastest and cheapest way—and the one that requires the least contact with others—is to open an online bank account.